 Let’s take a closer look at how this metric works.

-Let’s assume that 1 000 unique visitors open an app every day.
-It means that DAU of this project equals 1 000.
-If these are different visitors every day then project’s MAU is going to equal 30 000 and the Sticky Factor will equal 1 000 / 30 000 = 3%.
-This is the lowest value this metric can accept and it shows that users do not stay in the app and that it’s Retention Rate is, most likely, low and it doesn’t have a user base required to generate income.
+Let’s assume that 1,000 unique visitors open an app every day.
+It means that the DAU of this project equals 1,000.
+If these are different visitors every day then the project’s MAU is going to equal 30,000 and the Sticky Factor will equal 1 000 / 30 000 = 3%.
+This is the lowest value this metric can accept and it shows that users do not stay in the app and that its Retention Rate is, most likely, low and it doesn’t have a user base required to generate income.

 Read more: 70 links to become a better game analyst